MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/8-exercise-connect-room-environment-monitor.md

 4. Select **Next** > **Deploy**.
 The deployment will take three to four minutes to complete.

 5. When the deployment has completed, select **Manage your resources**.
 You will see two services listed in the Azure portal: the Device Provisioning Service (DPS) and IoT Hub.
 Appended to the resource names is a random string to ensure that the names are globally unique.

+   > [!TIP]
+   > If you don't see the two services listed then click the fresh button.

    :::image type="content" source="../media/azure-iot-resources.png" alt-text="The illustration shows IoT Hub resources.":::